cassio-morais/technical-assessment-cdb-calc/README.md

-# Technical Aassessment CDB Investment Calculation
+# Technical Assessment CDB Investment Calculation

 ## How to run via Docker:
  - Install Docker and Docker Compose